amaunz/home-bin/README.md

 1. Install the package
 ```
 cd                                           # change directory to $HOME
-git clone git://github.com/amaunz/home-bin
+git clone git://github.com/amaunz/home-bin   # clone the repository
-cd home-bin
+cd home-bin                                  # change directory
-./_init.sh # save to answer always 'y'
+./_init.sh                                   # install - it is safe to answer always 'y'
 ```
-Please answer all questions with 'y', accepting the proposed changes.
+Please answer all questions with `y`, accepting the proposed changes.
 The changes are easy to revert if needed.
 Log out and in again to see the effect.

 2. Configure git to use vim for `git diff ...`
 Adjust `~/.gitconfig` to use your name and email address for git commits: